 For several years the claimant has been assigned to the GS-809-12 position [PD number], which the agency designated as exempt (i.e., not covered) from the overtime pay provisions of the FLSA.
-He has approximately 30 years of experience in construction, inspection, and carpentry, and has attended extensive BPA sponsored training in electrical construction including courses on electrical grounding, soil compaction, use of concrete and asphalt, setting of tower footings, hazardous materials and asbestos, transmission line design, fiber optics, sagging of transmission wire, use of wood poles, Government construction contracting, building codes, construction safety requirements, etc.
+He has been with BPA for 18 years, has a Bachelor of Arts degree, is a graduate of the agency's formal construction inspection training program, and has many years of practical experience in high-voltage electrical construction and structural iron work.
+He has attended extensive BPA sponsored training in electrical construction including courses on electrical grounding, high-voltage electrical safety, crane and rigging management, aerial and boom operation, erosion control, hazardous materials and asbestos awareness, aerial rescue, power line sagging, fiber optics, implosive fittings, cyber security, grounding, soil compaction, use of concrete and asphalt, setting of tower footings, transmission line design, use of wood poles, Government construction contracting, building codes, construction safety requirements, etc.